-Steps in Creating the Special Education Class Schedule
+Steps in Creating the Autism Daily Class Schedule

 Everything in setting up the schedule depends on knowing your students.
 I review the students’ IEPs and determine what curriculum we need to use.
 I use the Teaching Implementation Plan (TIP) for that.
 From that, I can then have some ideas about how long group activities should be, how many small group or individual instruction is needed, etc.